EHRaS/Backend/README.md

 Accepts a UUID as an url param and an updated payload in form-urlencoded form.
 HTTP 2014 No Response indicates success (no data will be returned).
 400 indicates error state.

 ## GET /uuid/new
-Returns an encrypted UUID and creates space in the DB for that UUID
+Returns an encrypted UUID and creates space in the DB for that UUID.
+Returned in the header `X-Created-ID`.

 ## POST /uuid/decrypt
-Returns a decrypted UUI when the encrypted UUID is provided as `x-www-form-urlencoded` data with the key `uuid`
+Returns a decrypted UUI when the encrypted UUID is provided as `x-www-form-urlencoded` data with the key `uuid`.
+Returned in the header `X-UUID`.